J. Stephen Gosnell, Baruch College

 How can understanding the causes and consequences of ecological diversity help us better manage natural resources?

-My interests in these topics also drives my work as a teacher.
+My interests in these topics and research approach also drives my work as a teacher.
 I lead upper division courses on conservation biology and biostatistics, and I also enjoy introducing students to ecology through non-majors and first-year courses.
 My courses typically use open educational resources in lieu of traditional textbooks in order to increase student access and bring current material into the classroom.
 You can view material I've developed or aggregated for my courses under the teaching tab.

 Communicating science and outreach is another aspect of my job that I truly enjoy.
 Our work on managed systems offers chances to communicate with stakeholders on various projects, and the lab also coordinate outreach opportunities focused on K-12 education.
 You can read more about these efforts under the outreach tab.

 There are openings for new students (undergraduate and graduate) in the lab who share similar interests.
 Interested students should contact me at email@example.com; you can also find more information here.